hura/vim-toplevel/README.md

 Intro
 -----

-vim-cd helps changing to the root directory of a version control system.
+vim-toplevel helps changing to the root directory of a version control system.

 Supported VCS: